kpoxo6op/soyspray/README.md

 Check tips about secondary DNS.
 Check IPv6 toggling on router.

+Looks like adding filters and not using secondary DNS helps.

 ## TODO

+Test Pi Hole with secondary DNS and without secondary DNS.

 Check how to pin nginx to `192.168.1.120` to metalLB so nothing else takes its address